-1. Cost of Moving
+Cost of Moving

+This is the obvious negotiation point.
 Moving is expensive and time-consuming so your company should pay for, and in many cases, arrange for your household to be packed and moved.
-Expenses should include: mover fees, including professional packing and unpacking services, transportation costs of driving or flying to the new location, hotel costs, storage fees, food and specialty service costs such as moving appliances, a piano, car or boat.
-Make sure you make a list of the items you need to move in particular items that require special handling.
-The company should also pay for costs incurred by each family member including pets.
+Expenses should include mover fees, including professional packing and unpacking services; transportation costs of driving or flying to the new location; hotel costs; storage fees; food; and specialty service costs such as moving appliances, a piano, car or boat.
+Make sure you make a list of the items you need to move, in particular items that require special handling.
+The company should also pay for costs incurred by each family member, including pets.

-2. Temporary Housing Costs
+Temporary Housing Costs

-3. Cost of Finding a New Home
+Cost of Finding a New Home

+The company should provide at least one trip to the new location for you and your family so you can research your move.
 This allows you time to see the new area, check out neighborhoods, and possibly find a new school for your children.
 It will also give you a chance to secure a real estate agent and begin house hunting.
-Such costs can also include transportation to the new location, hotel fees and food.
+Such costs can also include transportation to a new location, hotel fees, and food.

-4. Fees Incurred from Selling Your Home & Purchasing a New Place
+Fees Incurred From Selling Your Home

 Often if you're being asked to relocate, you may need to do a short sale.
 If this is the case, make sure you note any costs incurred and any financial losses.

-5. Money Losses from Breaking a Lease.
+Money Losses From Breaking a Lease

-If you're currently renting, the company should be responsible for paying any fees incurred from the breaking of a lease.
+If you're currently renting, the company should be responsible for paying any fees incurred for breaking a lease.
 Check your lease so you know the rules about how much notice you need to provide and how much money you could lose if you have to leave before the lease is up.
 Contact the landlord or rental management company to know exactly how much you will lose from your initial rental deposit.

 Provision of a Relocation Agent

+A relocation agent can help with special requirements such as finding a suitable school, nursing home, and/or daycare.
+They can also help find you temporary housing or a real estate agent in your new city or town.
 If you're moving family members with special needs, this service should be included in your agreement.
 They should also provide you with any professional services you might need like movers, packing and unpacking services, and local real estate agents.

 Employment Counseling for Spouse

-Ask your company if they'll provide services and support to a spouse or partner who is moving with you.
+Ask your company if it will provide services and support to a spouse or partner who is moving with you.
 Services may include employment or career counseling or help with relocation issues.
 Moving is hard, but often more difficult for the person who is accompanying the transferred employee.

-Other expenses that might be covered include registering your vehicle, school fees, service installations and/or appliance hook-ups.
+Other expenses that might be covered include registering your vehicle, school fees, service installations, and/or appliance hook-ups.
 Find out if the company pays a lump sum for extra costs or by item only.